 As I lay in the shade of the glider’s wing, waiting for the buggy to come back and give me a tow out to the launch point, I looked up and watched the kestrel circling, painting invisible circles against a perfect, azure sky.
-I had noticed it an hour earlier, as we pulled the gliders out before readying them for the morning’s flights.
+I had first noticed it an hour earlier, as we pulled the gliders out before readying them for the morning’s flights.
 Then it had been perfectly still, hunched in the morning cold, perched on the apex of Lasham Airfield’s ageing WW2 hanger.
 Now the sun had put some warmth into the tarmac apron and the day’s thermals were just starting.
-The kestrel had left its perch, with a just a few dozen leisurely beats of its wings, and was now slowly being carried aloft by morning’s gentle up currents.
-I imagined it looking down at us, no doubt amazed by the paraphernalia of winches and tug planes we needed to drag our clumsy sailplanes into the air.
+The kestrel had left its perch and with a just a few dozen leisurely beats of its wings it was now slowly being carried aloft by morning’s gentle air currents.
+I imagined it looking down at us, no doubt bemused by the paraphernalia of winches and tug planes we needed to drag our clumsy sailplanes into the air.
 Perhaps though, it simply had thoughts for the rats under the hangar floor or the rabbits in the field at the end of the runway.
 As I watched it drift downwind towards the airfield boundary, climbing a few feet in each easy circle, my thoughts also drifted away - back to the very first time I flew.

 It was 1964, and I was eight.
 My family had just moved from Scotland to Sussex.
 That summer, I was sent back to Edinburgh to stay for a while with an old school friend.
 I was too young to make such a long unaccompanied train journey, so my parents sent me by plane.
 Looking back on it now, this must have been a remarkably expensive decision for them, but maybe it reflected my family’s newfound affluence in England.